letoram/durden/README.md

 		durden/shaders/ui/ - code for customizing decorations etc. durden/recordings  - video recording output stored here durden/ipc/        - iopipes will be created here

-We don't keep any necessary assets in the resource path as that should be accessible to the browser (can even be set to '/')